Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Appendix

 \subsection{Setup of Experiments}

 \textbf{Datasets.} The first dataset is the life expectancy dataset from the Global Health Observatory data repository of the World Health Organization (WHO) \cite{dataset2018who}.
-The WHO dataset consists of demographic, economic, and health factors of 193 countries from 2000 to 2015 such as a country's population, gross domestic product, health expenditure, human development index, infant mortality rate, hepatitis B immunization rate, and life expectancy.
+The WHO dataset consists of demographic, economic, and health factors of 193 countries from 2000 to 2015, including a country's population, gross domestic product, health expenditure, human development index, infant mortality rate, hepatitis B immunization rate, and life expectancy.
 The other dataset is the home equity line of credit (HELOC) dataset from the Explainable Machine Learning Challenge organized by FICO \cite{dataset2019heloc}.
-The HELOC dataset contains information on HELOC applications made by homeowners, such as an applicant's installment balance, number of trades, longest delinquency period, and risk category (whether an applicant made payments without being 90 days overdue).
-To our knowledge, these datasets do not contain personally identifiable information nor offensive content.
+The HELOC dataset contains information on HELOC applications made by homeowners, including an applicant's installment balance, number of trades, longest delinquency period, and risk category (whether an applicant made payments without being 90 days overdue).
+To our knowledge, these datasets do not contain personally identifiable information or offensive content.